 It's a simple dish that's perfect for busy nights.
 Since it's homemade, you know exactly what goes into it, making it a healthier choice.
 Kids love it too, so it's a win-win for everyone at the table.

-Grilling the peppers can be done by using a grilled pan or baking them in the oven.
+Grilling the peppers can be done by using a grill pan or baking them in the oven.
 The first choice is detailed in the recipe description.
 The baking part can be done quite easily by following these steps:

 - Preheat the oven to 400°F (200°C).